Chicago Chapter 7 Bankruptcy Lawyer

 Review Your Debts

 Not all debts can be discharged in a Chapter 7 bankruptcy.
 For example, child support, alimony, student loans (in most cases), and certain tax debts are not dischargeable.
-Ensure that the debts causing you financial strain would be relieved through bankruptcy.
+Make sure that the debts causing you financial strain will be relieved through bankruptcy.

 Check Your Filing History